 Special Equipment: piping bag; cross cookie cutter or card templates for cross-shaped headstones

 - Makes 12

-- 1. Prepare your cookie dough recipe, cover, and refrigerate for at least 2 hours or according to the recipe instructions.
+- 1. Make the cookie dough recipe, cover, and refrigerate it for at least 2 hours or according to the recipe instructions.

-- 3. When the cookie dough is ready, preheat the oven to 350°F (180°C) and arrange a rack in the center position.
+- 3. When the cookie dough is ready, arrange a rack in the center position and crank the oven up to 350°F (180°C).
 Line a baking sheet with parchment paper.

 - 4. Lightly dust a clean, dry surface with flour and roll the cookie dough to a thickness of 1/8 inch.
 Use a cross cookie cutter or place a cross template on the dough and carefully cut around it with a small, sharp knife.
-You will need 12 crosses, plus a couple extra to allow for breakages.
-Arrange the dough on the prepared baking sheet.
-Bake for 10 to 12 minutes or as the recipe instructs—essentially until they are firm and lightly browned at the edges.
-Let cool completely on the baking sheets.
+You’ll need 12 crosses, but a couple extras are good in case of breakages.

 - 5. To decorate, thin the royal icing if necessary to create a consistency for writing and tint it black with a smidgen of the food coloring paste.
 Spoon the icing into a piping bag and pipe an outline around each cross-shaped cookie headstone.
 Pipe dates or names on the headstones, too, if you like.
 Let the icing set.

 - 6. Crush the Oreo cookies finely in a food processor or put them in a resealable plastic bag, seal, and crush with a rolling pin.
 They should be fine enough to resemble dirt.